SarojGo/bggn213-1/README.md

 - **Class09**: [Machine learning project](https://bioboot.github.io/bggn213/class09/class9.html)

+- Class10:

+- Class11: Structural Bioinformatics

+- Class12: Bioinformatics in drug discovery and design

+- Class13: Genome informatics and high throughput sequencing (Part 1)

+- Class14: Transcriptomics and the analysis of RNA-Seq data

+- Class15: Genome annotation and the interpretation of gene lists

+- Class16: Essential UNIX for bioinformatics

+- Class17: Biological network analysis

+- Class18: Cancer genomics

 - Etc.

 > **Side-Note:** Fix for Rmd to md date: format is simply to rm these lines.
 First make sure you have "Pulled" your Repo down from GitHub and are in your updated GitHub tracked dir at the Terminal ;-)